-The notable projects in the first year of the program include arterial and residential street rehabilitation, the Southwest 40th Viaduct project, North 14th Street widening from Superior to Alvo, Traffic Optimization and Management Program projects, Safety and Operation Improvement Program projects, Sidewalk Maintenance and Repair Program projects, and impact fee funding for various arterial street projects within impact fee districts.
+Notable projects in the first two years of the program include increased funding for the arterial street and bridge and residential street rehabilitation programs, the widening of South 56th Street from Shadow Pines to Old Cheney Road, beginning funding for the NW 48th Street from O Street to Adams Street widening project, beginning funding for the 33rd and NDSF Railroad RTSD project, Traffic Optimization and Management Program projects, Safety and Operation Improvement Program projects, Sidewalk Maintenance and Repair Program projects, and impact fee funding for various arterial street projects within impact fee districts.

-The Streets and Highways CIP is found to be in full or general conformance with the Comprehensive Plan.
+Project in the Streets and Highways CIP are found to be in full or general conformance with the Comprehensive Plan.